-A Beginner's Guide to Keyword Research in 2022
+A Beginner's Guide to Keyword Research for 2022

 Good keywords are hard to find.
 For every keyword that works, there are hundreds that don't.
 And if you make the wrong choice, you are stuck creating content that'll never show up in search.
 Which is why we've put together this guide.
 Use it to navigate the treacherous path of keyword research and focus your efforts on those keywords that really count.

 This guide describes a step-by-step process for generating keyword ideas and selecting those that have the highest ranking potential.
 If you follow the steps, you'll end up with a list of profitable terms mapped to your pages and an understanding of the traffic these keywords will bring.
 But let's master the basics first.